-The history of a vehicle is important in assessing how much a car is worth.
+The history of a vehicle is important in assessing how much a car is worth at resale.
 This includes its service history, how many previous owners it has had and its mileage.
 The factor we are going to look into more closely is a car’s service history.

 A car’s service history is simply all the times the car has been serviced in its lifetime, including regular check-ups, and any mechanical issues that have been fixed.
 A full-service history means it has been closely maintained in accordance with the manufacturer guidelines and there are no discrepancies that need to be looked into.
 Every service has been logged, including any work that has been done and what garage the car was taken to.
 This can provide a full picture of how well the car has been treated and what kind of condition it is in now.